 And when website color schemes get paired with the right font, you’ve got a whole package.
 Sugaro’s gentle cursive font is the cherry on top.

 30. Dark purple and pink: refreshing and modern

 Are you desperate to create a website with a deep dark background and a bright accent color?
 Take some inspiration from FCINQ.

 One of our favorite dark website color schemes, this French design studio aims to stop the user in their tracks upon entering the website.

 An analogous website color scheme wins here, mainly because the two colors of purple and pink would easily exist together in nature.

-Just think about all the flowers that have hues of pink and purple.
+Just think about all the flowers that have warm hues of pink and purple.

 To recreate this look, pick a dark color that you like and use a color palette generator.

 Chances are that you’ll land upon a vivid color combination that feels both natural and harmonious while striking a nice contrast.

 31. Bright blue and turquoise: youthful and techy